Michigan State shooter’s note says he felt hated, rejected

 “Comprehensive reviews and detailed follow-up” shows that “McRae acted alone and was not working with other people,” authorities said.

+Police initially said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school and had worked at a grocery chain warehouse.

-Police said their investigation continues.
+Police said Friday that their investigation continues.
+McRae’s route once he left the campus still is being reviewed.

+About 1,450 911 calls were made to the county’s dispatch center from the start of the shooting to 1 a.m.
+Feb.
+15, police said.
+It wasn’t clear how many of the calls were related to the shooting.

+Killed were Arielle Anderson, 19; Brian Fraser, 20; and Alexandria Verner, 20, all of suburban Detroit.

 The shooting happened the day before the fifth anniversary of the Parkland, Florida, school shooting that killed 17.